Need Legal Assistance with a Restraining Order?

 – Restitution- to pay you for medical costs or property damage caused by the abuser, for example.

-– Relinquish firearms- some courts might be able to order the abuser to turn over any guns, rifles and ammunition s/he has.
+– Relinquish firearms- some courts might be able to order the abuser or restrained person to turn over any guns, rifles and ammunition s/he has.

-– Custody, visitation, and child support- many jurisdictions also allow the court to make decisions about the care and safety of your children as part of your restraining order.
-Courts can order the abuser to stay away from and have no contact with your children’s doctors, daycare, school or after-school job and many courts can make temporary custody/visitation decisions.
-Some can even issue child support orders within the restraining order.
-You can also ask the court to order supervised visitation, or to specify a safe arrangement for transferring the children back and forth between you and the abuser.
+– Custody, visitation, and child support- many jurisdictions also allow the court to make decisions about the care and safety of your minor child, known as temporary custody, when you file for a Family or District Court protective order.
+Courts can order the abuser to stay away from and have no contact with your children’s doctors, daycare, school or after-school job and many courts can make temporary custody and visitation decisions.
+Some can even issue child support orders regarding the minor child within the restraining order.
+You can also ask the court to order supervised visitation, or to specify a safe arrangement for transferring the minor child back and forth between you and the abuser.

 Question: If I have a restraining order against me that I deem unnecessary, what steps should I take?